negue/meme-box/ROADMAP.md

   * [ ] Dependency: Twitch Scope System - for Scripts and Command Block Checks
 * [ ] Recipe: Obs Command Block: Set Volume
   * [ ] Dependency: Command Block Settings for Numbers with a Range Config
+* [ ] Ability to re-authenticate even when you are not in the normal ports

 ### Misc